bg bg

 We all pamper our pets but don’t make the mistake of equating food with love.
 A spoiled pet is accustomed to huge portions, constant treats, and consistent tastes of table scraps.
 Admittedly, it’s tough to resist those big, pleading eyes and sometimes it’s just easier to appease a begging dog than deal with the hassle.
 No matter how compelling the performance, it’s important to stay strong and adhere to a healthy diet.

-Weight gain and obesity are more in senior dogs, dogs who’ve been spayed or neutered, and dogs who are inactive as a result of conditions like arthritis.
-If you’ve ruled out weight gain related to diet and exercise, talk to your vet about other underlying illnesses that may be making your pet’s collar a little tighter.
-Some issues that can cause obesity include Hypothyroidism, Insulinoma, and Cushing’s Disease.
+Weight gain and obesity are more common in senior dogs, dogs who’ve been spayed or neutered, and dogs who are inactive as a result of conditions like arthritis.
+If you’ve ruled out weight gain related to diet and exercise, talk to your veterinarian about other underlying illnesses that may be making your pet’s collar a little tighter.
+Some issues that can cause obesity include Hypothyroidism and Cushing’s Disease.

 How to tell if your dog is overweight?